 March started with some business related trips, which generated kilometers to the odometer.
 However from mid month we got advise from the employer to stay home and quickly after also from the government similar advises due to the domestic (and global) virus issue.
 So in March it seems that there is less distance driven and in general shorter distance driving, which increases fuel consumption.

 Summer tires was changed on 24th of March.
 So that is also interesting to see how those will affect to the consumption.
-Winter tires are inch smaller than the original 18″ wheels.
+Winter tires are inch smaller than the original 18″ summer wheels.

 I would assume that upcoming summer months will have still lower consumption figures.
 Bigger tires will increase consumption but warmer weather does have a greater impact.
 Thus lower fuel consumption is expected.